Mr-Dubstep/Project-X/README.md

-# Project X 0.1 Prototype
+# Project X 0.1 — Genesis Prototype

-Project X 0.1 is the first functional prototype of the system.
+Project X 0.1 is an early prototype of a lightweight Linux-based environment designed to run inside Alpine Linux on Android.
-It provides the foundational structure for future development and serves as an archival reference for the early state of the project.
+This release provides the initial structure, tools, and interface that future versions will build upon.

-## Features
+## Overview
-- Core TUI menu with basic system tools
-- Experimental GUI launcher
-- Minimal filesystem layout
-- BusyBox-based command environment
+Project X runs on top of an Alpine Linux root filesystem and uses BusyBox 1.36.1 as its core userland.
+The system includes a minimal TUI (Text User Interface) that starts automatically and provides access to basic tools and features.

+This release is intended for testing, exploration, and development.
+It is not a full operating system and should be considered experimental.

+---

-- ## Setup Instructions
+## Setup Instructions

 ### Requirements
 - Android device
 - Termux installed
 - Storage permission enabled (`termux-setup-storage`)
+- `proot-distro` installed in Termux

 ### Setup
 # 1. Navigate to the folder where you placed the archive
-cd ~/storage/shared/Your-Folder-Name (Replace with the folder name you chose)
+cd ~/storage/shared/Projects

 # 2. Extract the Project X 0.1 archive
 tar -xzf projectx-0.1.tar.gz